 Developers love writing code – they have to.
 Otherwise, they wouldn’t have chosen their profession.
 But, if there is one thing that can make their lives miserable, it is an error message throwing their new applications into chaos.
 And nothing is more frustrating to them than not being able to track the cause of the bugs

-Here is our list of the six best static code analysis tools:
+Here is our list of the best static code analysis tools:

-- SonarQube EDITOR’S CHOICE A popular static code analysis tool that can be used for error identification and security testing.
+1. SonarQube EDITOR’S CHOICE A popular static code analysis tool that can be used for error identification and security testing.
 This is an open-source package that is available in free and paid versions for continuous inspection of code quality and automatic reviews that runs on Docker over Windows, Linux, macOS, and Azure.
+Try it for free.

-- Micro Focus Fortify Static Code Analyzer (SCA) A static code analysis tool that locates the root causes of vulnerabilities prioritizes issues by severity, and provides detailed resolution guides; it offers dynamic application testing as well as source code analysis.
+4. Micro Focus Fortify Static Code Analyzer (SCA) A static code analysis tool that locates the root causes of vulnerabilities, and prioritizes issues by severity, providing detailed resolution guides.
+It also offers dynamic application testing as well as source code analysis.

 What is static code analysis?